Skip to content

 url: https://launchpad.net/fr0st

 Fractal Fr0st is a flame fractal generator that is simple to use.
 It’s similar to the well known Apophysis, though it doesn’t seem to include a batch function to automatically generate a series of images to start your journey.
 Instead, it begins with a blank canvas (so to speak), and you start adding xforms to manipulate at will.
 From there, you can navigate through other tabs to modify parameters, adjust the colors using an intuitive gradient editor, tweak some image settings, or even animate it.
-Parameters can be saved as .flame files, and images can be rendered as PNG.
-The rendering process is pretty fast… depending on the size you want the picture to be and the available memory.
+Parameters can be saved as .flame files, and images can be rendered in PNG format.
+The rendering process is pretty fast… though it depends on the size you want the picture to be and the available memory.
+Open source (GPLv3).

 Last revision: 14 May 2011.